DjikstraCS/CTF-Write-Ups/Hack The box/Academy/Information Gathering - Web Edition.md

 ### Question 3:
 ![](./attachments/Pasted%20image%2020220509234610.png)

-The answer was collected in the previous question.
+The answer was collected in the previous questions.

 **Answer:** `Ubuntu`